The Negative Impact of TikTok on Teens

 Addiction: Since the app boasts an “endless stream” of material, students are likely to spend a long time in the app and might even become addicted to watching the videos for hours at a time.

-Comparison: Some students make outrageous, and even dangerous, videos to get more likes and followers.
-Social mediachallenges are an easy way to gain likes, but some of the challenges are not appropriate for tweens and teens.
+Comparison: Some students make outrageous and dangerous videos to get more likes and followers.
+Social media challenges can be an easy way to gain likes, but some of the challenges are not appropriate for tweens and teens and can potentially encourage teens to break the law.

 Safety Concerns: Apps like TikTok can easily be used by predators to solicit minors because the app makes it easy for strangers to direct message children.
 "There are no restrictions as to who can join the app and it is used internationally, connecting virtually everyone," explained Digital Family Expert Theresa Desuyo, at the parental control software company Qustodio.